 it is such an emotional and memorable read you can't help but think and analyse it for days after you have read it

 You have to read it to feel it's effect.

 I just loved this book and couldn’t put it down.
 As my family’s historian I understand where he is coming from and share his views on life.

 by Kaye Hayes

-Steve has been a brewery worker, a police officer, a lawyer and a teacher lecturing in uniformed public services.
+Steve has been a brewery worker, a police officer, a para-legal and a teacher lecturing in uniformed public services and law.
 He has worked alongside major investigations, Government departments and the military.

 He has previously published some magazine articles and self-published:

-After policing he retrained as a lawyer, discovered he didn’t enjoy working in legal practice and retrained again as a teacher.
+After policing he retrained as a lawyer, discovered he did not enjoy working in legal practice and retrained again as a teacher.
 He lectured for eight years until Government policies (this time from the other end of the political spectrum) led to his redundancy.

 He sees himself as a liberal libertarian and has been accused of being quixotic which he considers a compliment.